cesarestrada090/asecapt/PROJECT_CONTEXT.md

 ## Usage
 - Backend endpoints for listing programs, favorites, and modules by program.
+- Full CRUD API for programs and content with status management and assignment operations.
 - Certificate management endpoints for enrollment tracking and QR generation.
 - Public certificate verification API at `/api/verify/{token}`.
 - Frontend pages for course catalog, details, and user interaction.
 - Admin panel for certificate generation and student management.
+- **Course Management Interface:**
+  - Program listing with search, filtering, and statistics
+  - Inline editing for programs and content without page refresh
+  - Content creation and assignment to programs with drag-and-drop ordering
+  - Status toggle buttons for activating/deactivating programs
+  - Real-time validation and error handling
 - Docker and Maven support for deployment and builds.

 ## File Structure